tytydraco/yessleep/out/Project_Insomnia.md

 It leaves that sliver of doubt that maybe you didn’t really do anything.
 It’s how most members of a firing squad sleep at night.

 If you make that phone call, it’s only going to make things harder for you.
-Cling to that doubt, cling to it like a life raft. “, Nathan explains.
+Cling to that doubt, cling to it like a life raft. “, Adrien explains.

 “What are you saying?”, I ask.
 Panicked.

 “As little as possible, for your sake.

-And I have to remind you, using your device to communicate is against the rules of your contract and will be dealt with.”, Nathan threatens.
+And I have to remind you, using your device to communicate is against the rules of your contract and will be dealt with.”, Adriene threatens.

 I feel like I’m on the edge of a cliff.
 On one hand, I know this is all just some game.
 Spooking me out is the point.